Tenphun0503/DataStructure_Algorithm/Algorithms/The Greedy Method_P1.md

 ### 4 The Minimum Spanning Tree Problem
 Input:  A weighted graph G: **W[1:n,1:n]**, where for non-edges(i,j): W[i,j] = infinity
-Output: A sapnning tree **T** that has all the nodes of G and minimun weight
+Output: A spanning tree **T** that has all the nodes of G and minimum weight
 #### *strategy:*
 At every step:
 * select a min-weight edge e out of the remaining edges and delete e from the graph;